 Figure 9.9.1-2: Example of how radiation may be both wanted and unwanted are difficult to differentiate.

-Furthermore, techniques such as beam tapering may reduce the side lobe levels but at the cost of widening the bam and hence lowering EIRP.
+Furthermore, techniques such as beam tapering may reduce the side lobe levels but at the cost of widening the beam and hence lowering EIRP.
 It has been shown that under some circumstances this has a negative effect on network throughput and hence a low side lobe level is not a beneficial target.